-Budgeted cost: £60278
+Budgeted cost: £66850

-Activity Evidence that supports this approach Challenge number(s) addressed Ensure all relevant staff (including new staff) have received paid-for training to deliver the Read Write Inc Programme effectively as a whole school approach.
-"Phonics approaches have been consistently found to be effective in supporting younger readers" - (EEF) DFE - All schools to have a systematic, synthetic system in place for phonics.
+Activity Evidence that supports this approach Challenge number(s) addressed Implementation of Voice 21 to enable teachers and school to provide high quality oracy education.
+Developing children' confidence, articularcy and capacity to learn.
+"EEF an oracy framework that helps students develop their speaking and listening skills".
 2 & 5 Our school SENDCO and PP lead will work together to identify any support staff who would benefit from further CPD.
 (E.g. In speech & language or for EAL pupils).
 Staff who feel skilled and confident leading an intervention will see better progress from the children.
 We hope to see ETAs becoming more confident with monitoring and evaluating interventions which take place and identification of which strategies lead to good progress and how this is measured.
 2 & 3 Improve the educational outcomes in Reading, Writing and Maths developing a 'love of learning' narrowing the gap to national through high- quality teaching and learning opportunities.
-"The best available evidence indicates that great teaching is the most important lever schools have to improve outcomes for their pupils" - (EEF) 2, 4 & 5 Increased staffing levels - to reduce class size - average class size is below 22 X2 extra classes By reducing class size the intention is to implement all strategies to a smaller audience thus allowing students more access to teacher time. to implement 1,2,3,4 & 5
+"The best available evidence indicates that great teaching is the most important lever schools have to improve outcomes for their pupils" - (EEF) 2, 4 & 5 Staffing levels remain consistent to enable additional support to be facilitated.
+By reducing class size the intention is to implement all strategies to a smaller audience thus allowing students more access to teacher time. to implement 1,2,3,4 & 5 Average class size 26